Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Kentavious Caldwell-Pope included, match up versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+The Denver Nuggets, Kentavious Caldwell-Pope included, will be in action at 8:30 PM on Friday against the Miami Heat in the 2023 NBA Playoffs.

-Now let's dig into Caldwell-Pope's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article we will break down Caldwell-Pope's prop bets, using stats to help you make good selections.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat